climu/OSR-discord-bot/README.md

 To run it, you'll need to provide your own bot token, to be pulled from your shell's environment variables (`OSR_TOKEN`).
 Add `export OSR_TOKEN="my-token-here"` to `~/.zshenv` (if you use Z Shell), to `~/.bashrc` (if you use bash)  or simply add it to your Windows environment variables.
 Same needs to be done for the KGS credentials (`KGS_USERNAME` and `KGS_PASSWORD`)

+Local setup: Install dependencies using `pip install -r requirements.py`.
+Expects python3.6+.
+Set up a testing server and insert appropriate guild id and channel ids in config.py.
+You can skip KGS integration by removing the check task from the end of bot.py.